-Note: we are republishing this story amid recent reports of a surge in violent crime and burglaries across America during the ongoing COVID-19 pandemic.
+Note: we are republishing this story, which originally made the news in March 2017, amid recent reports of a surge in violent crime and burglaries across America during the pandemic.

 The grandfather of one of the three teen suspects killed during a break-in on Monday has spoken out for the first time.